IvanBongiorni/TensorFlow_Tutorial/README.md

 # TensorFlow Tutorial

+Welcome to this TensorFlow tutorial.
-Contains several implementations of Deep Learning models based on pure TensorFlow - no Keras.
+This repository contains several implementations of Deep Learning models based on pure TensorFlow - no Keras here, just plain TensorFlow code.

-The models herein do not follow any specific order, this repository it's just about models that I found interestint.
-They can either be very basic or more advanced.

-Models:

-- TensorFlow_Classification_BreastCancer
+Contents:

+- TensorFlow_1_Classification_BatchGD:      implementation of a Deep Neural Network with simple Gradient Descent optimization.

+- TensorFlow_2_Classification_MiniBatchGD:  new version of the previous network, with implementation of Mini-Batch Gradient Descent.

+Coming Soon:
+- Stacked Autoencoder for Dimensionality Reduction / PCA

+- How to save and restore TensorFlow models.

-- TensorFlow_Autoencoder_DimensionalityReduction
+- Convolutional Neural Network